Restricted Free Agent In The NHL Explained

 Offer Sheets of RFA

-Offer sheets are a binding agreement (contract) that teams make with RFAs whose rights are owned by another team.
-They are like a trade contract in which an NHL team agrees to sign an RFA whose rights are owned by another team in exchange for its draft picks.
+Offering RFAs whose rights are controlled by another team results in a legally binding contract known as an offer sheet.
+These are comparable to trade agreements whereby an NHL team consents to sign an RFA whose rights are controlled by another team in exchange for that team’s draft picks.

 Offer Sheet Compensation

-A team that is negotiating an offer sheet does not take up an RFA from its current team without giving something in return.
-The currency of exchange when it comes to Offer Sheets in the NHL is draft picks.
+A team that is haggling over an offer sheet won’t accept an RFA from their present team unless they receive something in return.
+When it comes to offering sheets in the NHL, draft picks serve as the medium of exchange.

 Contract AVVOffer Sheet Compensation